shah7014/react-projects/form/sample-form/docs/starter.md

   const {name, ref, onChange, onBlur} = register("username");
 ```

-### Form field validations and showing errors to the users:-
+### Form field validations and showing errors to the users

 - add `noValidate` attribute ot the `form` to prevent error handling by HTML itself and let RHF takes the whole control